Sameroniwcheeze/sz_simple_redoer_java/README.md

-# sz_simple_redoer
+# sz_simple_redoer_java

 # Overview
 Simple parallel redo processor using the Senzing API and is meant to provide developers with a simple starting point for a simple, scalable redo processor.
-This took 15minutes to adapt from the sz_sqs_consumer project.
+This is leveraging the Java API.

 It is a limited function [more or less] drop in replacement for the senzing/redoer.